Seeing live – The Smiths, Orange Juice, Aztec Camera, Everything But The Girl, The Pogues

 March 18th The Pogues The West End Centre, Aldershot.
 (Where Danny and I would soon start the Buzz Club)

-An insane gig.
+An mad gig.
 I’d seen them when they were still called Pogue Mahone, the year before and knew they were fairly riotous.
 They were about an hour late going on.
 Everyone was starting to get cross, when they appeared and literally fell on to the stage, picked up their instruments and away we went.
 My friend Guy Van Steene was also there and took these fabulous photos.
 (More photos from that night)

 19th March Billy Bragg / Sid Presley Experience / Porky The Poet – Guildford Civic Hall